 Premium construction starts with high quality professional design.
 That is vital to ensuring your refrigerated warehouse build meets your needs with refrigeration equipment that lasts.
-Martin Construction possesses a wealth of knowledge to help create food storage solutions that work for you.
+The Kaiser Martin Group possesses a wealth of knowledge to help create food storage solutions that work for you.
 We have the knowledge you need to successfully guide you through every phase of your cold warehouse construction project.
 Our products keep the fundamentals of thermal design and construction in mind, while also being aesthetically pleasing and practical.

-At Martin Construction, we have extensive experience with industrial refrigeration plants of all types.
+At The Kaiser Martin Group, we have extensive experience with industrial refrigeration plants of all types.
 While many types of refrigeration systems are used in other industries, ammonia refrigeration systems are found quite commonly in industrial refrigeration.
 This type of system uses anhydrous ammonia, or ammonia without water.
 Since Ammonia based refrigeration systems are so commonly used in the refrigeration of our everyday food items, we have made it a point to become experts in all aspects of these systems.

 A large concern when building ammonia refrigeration systems for our refrigeration plants is the safety of your employees.
 There is always a risk when chemicals such as ammonia are present in a work environment.
 Workers can be subjected to fume inhalation, skin contact, ammonia explosions and fires.
 We will do everything in our power to make sure that the systems are free of manufacturing defects and other problems that could lead to any possible accidents in your facility.
 For additional protection, OSHA offers training programs for company owners and their employees which we feel is an absolute must for anyone using ammonia-based refrigeration, no matter how experienced.

 Secondary to safety considerations is system efficiency.
 It is our goal that refrigeration system is energy-efficient as possible.
-At Martin Construction, we have extensive knowledge in all aspects of industrial refrigeration to make you project a success.
+At The Kaiser Martin Group, we have extensive knowledge in all aspects of industrial refrigeration to make you project a success.
 Our engineers are experts at making all aspects of your systems work together.
 We will optimize your refrigeration systems so that they are as energy-efficient as possible, to saving your company money.